 GEMS is an annual workshop series for middle and high school girls which offers a welcoming and encouraging environment in which to meet influential women in STEM careers, learn more about STEM opportunities, and get hands on experience with STEM technologies.
 We aim to change knowledge, attitudes, and beliefs about women in STEM fields and support girls in their STEM curiosity.

 We are revamping GEMS to make it better than ever!
-We anticipate relaunching GEMS in spring 2019.
+We anticipate relaunching GEMS in fall 2019.
 Check back here later this year for more information.

 Sponsorship is provided by the Cobb Library Foundation.
 Thank you!